purajit/ruff-tools/README.md

 Contains a bunch of tools built on top of ruff:

 # Installation
 When I feel confident, I might publish this to crate.io.
+But for now, either download release artifacts or

 ``` sh
 cargo install --git https://github.com/purajit/ruff-tools